-Assuming your car insurance carrier has decided to keep your business, your rate will go up.
-It will typically happen at the first renewal after the conviction is final.
+Assuming your car insurance carrier has decided to keep your business, your premiums will definitely go up.

+Don’t assume that just because you don’t notice an immediate increase that this means nothing will happen – the rate hike will typically happen at the first renewal after the conviction is final.
 This means if your policy renews January 1st and your conviction is final January 2nd, you probably won't see a rate increase for another six months.
-It is possible to be with a company with super strict underwriters who might have the authority to make a more immediate change.
+It is also possible to be with a company with super strict underwriters who might have the authority to make a more immediate change.

-How Much Will It Go Up?
+How Much Will My Premiums Increase?

-They are called preferred insurance carriers for a reason and that is because they do not allow drivers with major traffic violations to continue as clients.
+Then they most definitely can decide to non-renew your car insurance policy.
+They are called preferred insurance carriers for a reason, and that is because they do not allow drivers with major traffic violations to continue as clients.
 Often, thirty to forty-five days before your actual renewal date you will receive a notice of non-renewal.

 If you receive a notice of non-renewal, it is a good idea to talk with your insurance agent.
 Ask if there are any other options for you.
 It is important to speak with your agent especially if you have an independent agent.
 An independent insurance agent will most likely have another insurance company to place your business in.
 Then you can keep your same familiar and hopefully great agent.

-How Long Will a DUI Conviction Affect Your Car Insurance
+How Long Will a DUI Conviction Affect Your Car Insurance?